COURSE DESCRIPTIONS

 Covers basic evidence law with emphasis on the Federal Rules of Evidence and state rules patterned thereon.

-Graduation Requirement.
-This course is a week-long pre-matriculation first-year lawyering skills course that teaches students the skills necessary to succeed in law school.
+This course is a week long first year lawyering skills course that teaches students the skills necessary to succeed in law school.
 Intentional Torts is used as the vehicle to introduce students to concepts including legal analysis, the Socratic Method, legal problem solving, and communicating like a lawyer.

 Survey of basic Contracts and its function.